MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## How will the experience change?

-If you are familiar with Sales Copilot, screens will be updated to display the new name Copilot for Sales and will have more detailed product experience.
+If you're familiar with Sales Copilot, screens are updated to display the new name Copilot for Sales and have more detailed product experience.
 For more information, see: [What's new in Sales Copilot changing to Copilot for Sales](whats-new-copilot-sales.md)

 ## Why should I upgrade to Copilot for Sales?

-Microsoft recommends upgrading to the new Copilot for Sales SKU to experience the latest sales innovations such as sales data and insights in Microsoft 365 Copilot, Word meeting preparation, and leads capture (currently in preview).
+Microsoft recommends upgrading to the new Copilot for Sales license to experience the latest sales innovations such as sales data and insights in Microsoft 365 Copilot, Word meeting preparation, and leads capture (currently in preview).
 For a full summary of the latest product updates, see: [What's new in Sales Copilot changing to Copilot for Sales](whats-new-copilot-sales.md).

 ## What about any data I have tested to date?

-All data from Sales Copilot testing will remain as you change the licenses, but new functionalities are added.
-There is no need to reinstall the app.
+All data from Sales Copilot testing remains as you change the licenses, but new functionalities are added.
+There's no need to reinstall the app.

-## Does any of this change impact my current 300 pilot licenses of Copilot for Microsoft 365?
+## Does any of this change affect my current 300 pilot licenses of Copilot for Microsoft 365?

 No!
-Copilot for Sales provides additional access to Copilot for Microsoft 365 and will not make any changes to existing Microsoft 365 Copilot license allocations.
+Copilot for Sales provides additional access to Copilot for Microsoft 365 and won't make any changes to existing Microsoft 365 Copilot license allocations.

 ## Who do I contact for help?